Best Retail Data Analytics Companies in 2026: 9 Vendors Ranked

 | 5 | LatentView Analytics | Retail/CPG for mid-market and enterprise | Project delivery | Retail/CPG focus, analyst coverage | High |

-What Retail Data Analytics Companies Actually Do
+What Do Retail Data Analytics Companies Actually Do?

 Retail data analytics companies help retail, ecommerce, and omnichannel operators turn transactional, behavioral, supply-chain, and unstructured data into operating decisions: demand forecasting, assortment and pricing optimization, customer segmentation, personalization and recommender systems, retail-media measurement, and applied AI features.
 The category splits into two archetypes — vertical consultancies that lead with retail playbooks and managed analytics, and engineering-led partners that build, productionize, and operate retail data and ML systems.
 Uvik Software sits firmly in the engineering-led group; Tredence, Fractal Analytics, Tiger Analytics, and LatentView Analytics lead the consultancy group.

-What Changed in Retail Data Analytics in 2026
+What Changed in Retail Data Analytics in 2026?

 Five forces define the 2026 market.